HVML/HVML-Docs/en/hvml-spec-predefined-variables-v1.0-en.md

 When performing numerical operations on byte sequences, we specify the binary format of the byte sequence through a single keyword, such as `i32le` means a 32-bit signed integer stored in a small endian.

-The following table gives the type notation for the various structural components supported by this notation:
+The following table gives the type representation for the various structural components supported by this representation:

 | Type | Representation method | Corresponding HVML data type |
 | ---------------- | -------- | ----------------------- ----- |